 Seafair Weekend the first Sunday in August is the culmination of Seattle’s summer festival.
 It’s an exhilarating event, complete with thundering hydroplane boats on the water, an air show overhead featuring the U.S. Navy Blue Angels, pro wake boarders performing incredible stunts, food vendors, beer gardens, live music, and activities for the whole family.
 You can bring a picnic and languish on the grassy shores of Lake Washington, enjoying the spectacle and the people watching.

 - Seafair volunteer opportunities are available.

 Why it’s worth a splurge: It’s the only place to see hydroplane races in the area.
 Check out Seafair Weekend discount ticket options to bring the cost down and pack a picnic lunch when you go.
 Where to go instead: If you want to see the Blue Angels, we keep a list of places where you can catch them for free.
 If it’s an air show you’re after, check out Gig Harbor Wings & Wheels about a month before Seafair Weekend.
-Another option is Seafair Fleet Week, which has free tours on big boats, though no hydroplanes.
 For hydros, head to the Hydroplane & Raceboat Museum in Kent.